 4. Leveraging the Impact–Effort Matrix for “Quick Wins”

 Lean thinking mandates that we concentrate on actions that yield the greatest value relative to effort.
-The Impact–Effort Matrix is one of several priority matrices used to organize and prioritize tasks by visually categorizing them based on criteria like impact and effort.
+The Impact–Effort Matrix is one of several priority matrices used to organize and prioritize tasks and projects by visually categorizing them based on criteria like impact and effort.
+This matrix helps teams identify quick wins—tasks or projects that offer high impact with low effort—so they can deliver value early and build momentum.
 The Impact–Effort Matrix divides initiatives into:

 - Quick Wins (High Impact, Low Effort)